deniederhut/redicorpus/README.md

 ==========
 the python library for real-time corpus building and querying

+# Warning - this build is no longer maintained

 ## contents

 * setup.sh - appends variables to ~/.bashrc and job to crontab